About cervical cancer

 Since its introduction more than 50 years ago, the Pap or cervical smear has been used throughout the world to identify precancerous lesions for treatment or follow-up.
 Routine use of Pap smear screening in the industrialized world has contributed to the 70% to 80% reduction of cervical cancer incidence in developed countries since the 1960s.48 Even in industrialized countries, however, the level of success can vary.
 For example, in the United States, where an overall decline in the number of cervical cancer cases has occurred, rates nonetheless remain high in impoverished areas.49

-Lack of similar success in developing countries can be attributed to limited resources (i.e., supplies, trained personnel, equipment, quality control, health care infrastructure, and effective follow-up procedures).48 As noted earlier, screening programs in developing countries either do not exist or have not proven to be sustainable or effective.1 One estimate is that about 75% of women in industrialized countries have been screened within the preceding five years.
+Lack of similar success in low-resource settings can be attributed to limited resources (i.e., supplies, trained personnel, equipment, quality control, health care infrastructure, and effective follow-up procedures).48 As noted earlier, screening programs in low-resource settings either do not exist or have not proven to be sustainable or effective.1 One estimate is that about 75% of women in industrialized countries have been screened within the preceding five years.
 In contrast, a survey in India found that only 2.6% of women had been screened.50 Estimates in Kenya suggest that only 1% of participants had ever undergone any screening, despite numerous efforts to improve screening programs.
 One factor compounding the problem is that both women and health care workers often lack information about cervical disease and how to prevent it.51,52

 Limitations of cytology

 A single cytologic screening results in a high rate of false-negatives—that is, it lacks sensitivity and cannot detect many cervical abnormalities, making repeat screening necessary.
 Pap smear failure can be a consequence of the health care provider’s sampling technique or ability to read the smears.
 In addition, the need for follow-up medical appointments to present the results and manage any abnormalities can negatively affect treatment rates when women are unable to return for treatment appointments.15,39